 One day, you want to be able to access something, but you aren’t able to access the internet at that moment and … well … you’re screwed.
 Some things have offline access.
 Some don’t.

-And then it crashes in a way that causes recurring strange behavior and you can’t figure it out.
-And every resource online tells you the same canned response for fixing a Chrome OS problem: Powerwash, which is essentially a factory reset.
+And then what if your file system or config get corrupted and you have recurring strange behavior and you can’t figure it out?
+Every resource online will give you the same canned response for fixing a Chrome OS problem: Powerwash — essentially a factory reset.
+Seriously?
+How is this a solution?
+It’s a last resort!
+No way to go through your config and fix the issue?

-Because of course you’re using Google for everything, right?
-All your files are in Google Drive.
+Well, that comes down the the main premise of Chrome OS.
+You are, of course, using Google for everything, right?
+All your files are in Google Drive, right?
 All your apps are in your browser.
 Right?
 Right?

 Goodbye local files.
 Goodbye Linux and Android apps.
 Start over.
-Sure, you can back up your stuff and restore, but that’s a significant time sink.
+Sure, you can back up your stuff and restore, but that’s not as straightforward as it is on other operating systems.
+And it’s a significant time sink.

 And that’s where it died for me.
 My nifty tablet/laptop that I thought might fill both roles has really only filled the tablet role.
 On the bright side, I got it for $250 (usually $375).
 So adding a used laptop for another $200 still leaves me with a nice setup for under $500.
 As a side note, used laptops are so much cheaper and can be just as reliable as new ones.